hugocen/PunchIn/README.md

 ## Next Steps

+- [ ] Create new worksheet on first day of the month.
+- [ ] Punch in every day morning.
-- [ ] Use GitHub Actions to automate daily punch in/out.
+- [ ] Punch out every day evening.